Dec

 2. IMAGINATIVE (FUN)

-THINK, man!
+THINK!
+Please.
 Quit doing the same old stuff.
 Do something that takes people away from everyday life (fantasy) and then brings them back with a great lesson.
 Want an example?

 Recently, I had a diverse group of 500 college students get into groups according to their birthday month.
 What’s so exciting about that?
-They had to do it in without talking or writing (fantasy).
+They had to do it without talking or writing (fantasy).
 They could ooh, ah, and laugh (and they did), but no talking or writing.

 They started making up sign language and using cell phones.
 (That was kind of cheating, but imaginative.)
 They had fun.